addok/addok/CONTRIBUTING.md

 make develop
 ```

-This will install the package in editable mode along with all development dependencies (pytest, pytest-cov, mkdocs, twine, wheel).
+This will install the package in editable mode along with all development dependencies (pytest, pytest-cov, mkdocs, build, twine, hiredis).

 ## Running tests